-The joys of sun, sand and surf.
-Lazy days floating in the water and sipping refreshing drinks while relaxing under an umbrella.
-Enjoying good times with friends and family.
+Long hot days spent cooling off in the pool or at the beach, sipping refreshing drinks and smoothies, while relaxing under an umbrella.
+Enjoying good times with friends and family!
+What could be better?

 - Warm Compresses – Use a heating pad (on a low setting) or a hot water bottle (wrapped in a towel) to place on your ear.

-When I was a child, my swim teacher told my mother that dropping 1-2 drops rubbing alcohol into the ears and then holding them in place with a cotton ball for about 5 minutes would prevent swimmer’s ear.
+To dry your ears after swimming, my childhood swim teacher once told my mother that we could drop 1-2 drops of rubbing alcohol into the ears.
+Then, hold the drops in place with a cotton ball for about 5 minutes.
+Doing this would help to prevent swimmer’s ear!

-My entire life, I have repeated this after-swim ritual and am doing so now with my own children.
-I have never had a swimmer’s ear infection.
+My entire life, I have repeated this after-swim ritual and I do so now with my own children.
+I have never had a swimmer’s ear infection (outer ear infection).

 That’s all it takes.
 Just a couple of drops of rubbing alcohol in each ear after a day at the pool, lake, or beach.

 The best way to treat swimmer’s ear is to prevent it from happening.
 But if you or your kiddos get it (external otitis) this summer, you’ll be armed with some practical steps toward feeling better fast – using the items you already have in your home!

 Will Swimmer’s Ear Go Away By Itself?

 The short answer, probably not.
 You want to be sure to take steps to either prevent it in the first place or use the natural healing modalities, along with medical advice, should it happen.